 Location: South Church Side, Hull

-9 East Park
+10 East Park

-Hull's largest open space, East Park, features an animal compound with deer, wallabies, rheas and peacocks, as well as a variety of native Australian birds.
-Opened in 1887 to celebrate Queen Victoria's Golden Jubilee, this Grade II listed park is a vibrant green space encompassing some 130 acres of parkland.
-Also well worth a visit is nearby Queens Gardens with its lovely floral displays, fountains and ponds.
+Hull's largest open space, East Park features an animal compound with deer, wallabies, rheas, and peacocks, as well as a variety of native Australian birds.
+Opened in 1887 to celebrate Queen Victoria's Golden Jubilee, this Grade-II-listed park is a vibrant green space encompassing some 130 acres of parkland.
+Also well worth a visit is nearby Queens Gardens, with its lovely floral displays, fountains, and ponds.

-Location: Holderness Rd, Hull
+Address: Holderness Road, Hull

 11 University Art Collection